Babywearing refers to the practice of carrying your baby close to your torso in a sling or any other baby carrier.

 The following are the major types of baby carriers available in the market.

 - Wrap: The traditional wrap is one of the oldest ways to carry your baby.
 It is a long piece of fabric that wraps around you and your baby.
 You fasten the loose ends to wear the baby securely.
 Wraps are available in several variants, depending on the fabric and design.
-A few popular variants include woven wraps and Meh-Dai carrier.
+A few popular variants include woven wraps the Saya and Meh-Dai carrier.

 - Sling: The sling is also a long piece of fabric with two rings at one end that work as a fastener.
 You run the fabric through the rings and wrap the fabric over one shoulder to create a sling that holds the baby.
 You can adjust the tightness of the sling by adjusting the rings.